jindongwang/transferlearning/code/DeepDA/README.md

 1. Modify the configuration file in the corresponding directories
 2. Run the `main.py` with specified config, for example, `python main.py --config DAN/DAN.yaml`

-* We provide shell scripts to help you reproduce our experimental results.
+* We provide shell scripts to help you reproduce our experimental results: `bash DAN/DAN.sh`.

 ## Customization